sematext/docs/docs/agents/browser.md

 ## Installation

-Installation of the RUM script contains the following steps:
+Installation of the Experience script contains the following steps:

 ### Adding the Loader Script

-To add the loader script responsible for loading the main RUM script you need to add the RUM loader snippet generated via the `yarn generate-snippet` command to the header of the page before the closing `</head>` tag:
+To add the loader script responsible for loading the main Experience script you need to add the RUM loader snippet generated via the `yarn generate-snippet` command to the header of the page before the closing `</head>` tag:

 ```
 <script type="text/javascript">